tirani427/cse15l-lab-report/lab_report1.md

 Lab Report 1

-So basically you're in CSE 15L and don't really understand what you have to do.
-Welcome to the club.
+So basically you're in CSE 15L and don't really understand what you have to do to set up your workspace.
+I'm here to help with that.
 Here I'll be going over a few steps you have to take to:
 1. Get your ssh login on ieng6.
 2. Installing VSCode on your device, Windows and Mac.